JossySola/code_refresh/AsyncPromises/promises.md

 The executor function has two function parameters, usually referred to as the `resolve()` and `reject()` functions.
 The `resolve()` and `reject()` functions aren't defined by the programmer.
 When the `Promise` constructor runs, JavaScript will pass **its own** `resolve()` and `reject()` functions into the executor function.

 + `resolve` is a function with one argument.
 Under the hood, if invoked, `resolve()` will change the promise's status from `pending` to `fulfilled`, and the promise's resolved value will be set to the argument passed into `resolve()`.
 + `reject` is a function that takes a reason or error as an argument.
-Uner the hood, if invoked, `reject()` will change the promise's status from `pending` to `rejected`, and the promise's rejection reason will be set to the argument passed into `reject()`.
+Under the hood, if invoked, `reject()` will change the promise's status from `pending` to `rejected`, and the promise's rejection reason will be set to the argument passed into `reject()`.

 Rather than just constructing promises, you'll be handling `Promise objects` returned to you as the result of an asynchronous operation.
 Knowing how to _consume_, or use, promises will be key.